 You will thank me later for this one.
 The oven needs to be prepared when you are ready to put the cake inside.
 Cold oven= Unsuccessful cake

 I am a fan of parchment paper, especially for cakes like this one.
-The first time I made the cake, the cranberries and part of the cake got stuck to the pan and I was super disappointed.
+The first time I made the cake, the cranberries and part of the cake got stuck to the pan, and I was super disappointed.

 However, I think it is pretty normal.
-With all the amount of sugar and butter on the bottom of the pan, it is impossible to not have parts of the cake sticking to the bottom.
+With all the amount of sugar and butter on the bottom of the pan, it is impossible not to have parts of the cake sticking to the bottom.

-As much as I wanted the cake to be perfect, so you can enjoy beautiful pictures of the dish, I had to admit that imperfections need to be embraced.
+As much as I wanted the cake to be perfect so you can enjoy beautiful pictures of the dish, I had to admit that imperfections need to be embraced.

 Step 3- Start with the cranberry mixture: